rpy2/rpy2/doc/source/robjects.rst

 Examples
 ========

-The following section demonstrates some of the features of rpy2 by the example.
+This section demonstrates some of the features of rpy2 by the example.
 The wiki on the sourceforge website will hopefully be used as a cookbook.